julienneves/MaxMC/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Dropped the VignetteBuilder field.
+* Added checkable toy examples for every Rd-files (except MaxMC-package.Rd)
-* Verified that the possibly mis-spelled words in DESCRIPTION (Dufour, econometrics, and asymptotics) are not mis-spelled.
+* Added <doi:...> to references in the DESCRIPTION file.

 ## Test environments
 * local Ubuntu 18.04.02 LTS install, R 3.5.3